I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-flttagfile.md

 );
 ````

-## -parameters
+## Parameters

-### -param InitiatingInstance [in]
+`InitiatingInstance`

 Opaque instance pointer for the minifilter driver instance that initiated this I/O request.
 This parameter is required and cannot be <b>NULL</b>.

-### -param FileObject [in]
+`FileObject`

 Pointer to a file object for the file or directory on which to set a reparse point.
 The file object must be opened for FILE_WRITE_DATA access.
 This parameter is required and cannot be <b>NULL</b>.

-### -param FileTag [in]
+`FileTag`

 Reparse point tag.
 If an existing reparse tag is being modified, the tag specified in this parameter must match the tag of the reparse point to be modified.

-### -param Guid [in, optional]
+`Guid`

 GUID that uniquely identifies the type of reparse point.
 If <i>FileTag</i> is not a Microsoft tag, this parameter is required and cannot be <b>NULL</b>.
 If an existing reparse tag is being modified, the GUID specified in this parameter must match the GUID of the reparse point to be modified.

-### -param DataBuffer [in]
+`DataBuffer`

 Pointer to a buffer that contains user-defined data for the reparse point.

-### -param DataBufferLength [in]
+`DataBufferLength`

 Size, in bytes, of the buffer that <i>DataBuffer </i>points to.

-## -returns
+## Return Value

 <b>FltTagFile</b> returns STATUS_SUCCESS or an appropriate NTSTATUS value such as one of the following:
 <dl>
 <dt><b>STATUS_INSUFFICIENT_RESOURCES</b></dt>